 With the wind, with the wind!

 A Christian might be tempted to see here a foreshadowing of victory over death in the resurrection.
-Perhaps an aspect of that exists here, but with Frankfurt I extend a word of caution–even God Himself submitted to the pattern of first going down before rising up.
+Perhaps an aspect of that exists here, but along with Frankfurt I extend a word of caution–even God Himself “submitted” to the pattern of first going down before rising up.
 The Egyptians seemed to want to short-circuit the process.
-A Christian might think of something akin to banishing “worldly sorrow”–something the Babylonians struggled mightily with–but they would be wise to remember that “blessed are those that mourn,” and that it is usually our moms that take pity on us when we scrape our knee or need visited in the hospital.
+A Christian might think of something akin to banishing “worldly sorrow”–something the Babylonians struggled mightily with–but they should have remembered that “blessed are those that mourn,” and that it is usually our moms that take pity on us when we scrape our knee or need visited in the hospital.

 This same imbalance shows in their depictions of royalty.
 Certainly every society has a hierarchy and kings might naturally be depicted in some outsized way to show his importance.
 But in Egypt, one often sees only the king, as in this relief of the conquests of Thutmose III: